kanishka-commits/JavaScript/OS.md

 - **Q19.
 Mutex vs Semaphore vs Monitor?**
   - Mutex → one thread at a time.
   - Semaphore → counter for multiple resources.
+(It controls how many processes can use a shared resource at the same time so they don’t interfere with each other.)
   - Monitor → abstraction with locks + condition vars.

 ---